The 17.5 Strategies, Guidelines, and Rules of Connecting

 c 2006 All Rights Reserved - Don't even think about reproducing this document without written permission from Jeffrey H. Gitomer and Buy Gitomer 704/333-1112

-Jeffrey Gitomer is the author of twelve best-selling books including The Sales Bible and The Little Red Book of Selling.
-His new book, 21.5 Unbreakable Laws of Selling, is now available.
-For book tour dates and information about training, seminars, and Gitomer Certified Advisors visit www.gitomer.com or email Jeffrey personally at email@example.com.
+Jeffrey Gitomer is the author of twelve best-selling books including The Sales Bible and The Little Red Book of Selling and 21.5 Unbreakable Laws of Selling.
+His books are now available as online courses at www.GitomerVT.com.
+For information about training and seminars visit www.Gitomer.com or www.GitomerCertifiedAdvisors.com, or email Jeffrey personally at email@example.com.

 All Rights Reserved - Don't even think about reproducing this document without